TZstatsADS/Fall2017-project5-grp2/README.md

 	+ Sijian Xuan (sx2195)
 	+ Yi Zhang    (yz3006)
 + Project summary:
 KKBox is a leading music streaming service in Asia.
-The objective of our project is to built an algorithm that predicts whether a subscription user will churn after their membership expiration for KKBOX.
+The objective of our project is to build an algorithm that predicts whether a subscription user will churn after expiration of their KKBOX membership.
 The data we used consists of three kinds of features: User information in members, transactions and user logs.
 Before going into the analysis of features, we merged all datasets and sample 5000 commom users as our data.
-Our pipeline is broken down into 4 steps. <br />
+Our pipeline is broken down into 7 steps. <br />

 + Step 1: Feature Analysis on EDA <br />
 ![image](figs/Rplot4.png)